Class Attire/Dress Code

 Appropriate attire for class allows the teacher to see the dancer's alignment and turnout easily.

 Please note that the attire list below is intended for ages 2-18 yrs old.
 Adults are permitted to come as you are in whatever attire you feel comfortable dancing in.

 Preschool / Youth Ballet

 Girls: We prefer the dance all-in-one outfit that has the skirt attached to the leotartd.
 Any color is acceptable.
-Lets face the little ones look adorably cute in all of the dancewear.
-We do require pink convertible tights.
-Elastic waist band Ballet skirts or tutu's are welcomed in any color.
-Girls should have classic pink ballet slippers for ballet.
-We encourage you to purchase ballet shoes from a reputable dance store rather than a big box or mainstream department store (Target, Payless, Walmart, etc) to support the proper support of your childs growth.
+We do require pink tights.
+Ballet skirts or tutu's are welcomed in any color.
+Girls should have classic pink ballet slippers for ballet, preferably with no drawstrings as they often come undone during class and are a trip hazard and distraction.
+We encourage you to purchase ballet shoes from us or a reputable dance store rather than a big box or mainstream department store (Target, Payless, Walmart, etc) to support the proper support of your child's growth.

 Boys: We prefer black leggings, white or light colored shirt.
 Boys should wear black ballet slippers.

 Girls: We prefer dark colored leotards and pink tights for girls.
 Ballet skirts, leg warmers, and dance wraps are also permitted.
 Girls should have classic pink ballet slippers for ballet.
 Split Sole canvas ballet slippers are required for intermediate and advanced classes.
 (Dancers may be asked to remove warm up wear at the sole discretion of the instructor after barre and warm up exercises in order to see dancer's alignment and insure proper positioning in class)